Legislative Assembly of Ontario: Seating plan

 The seating chamber is similar in layout to that of the British House of Commons and the original St. Stephen's Chapel in the Palace of Westminster.
 The Parliament of Ontario, however, may be easily distinguished from this model by its use of individual chairs and tables for members, absent in the British Commons' design.

 The legislature's former host building and site, home to the Upper Canada and Union Houses, once boasted of a similar layout.

-Last update: August 17, 2022

 Note: Bold text designates the party leader.